ValmitCode/kernel-delirium/README.md

-# Kernel Delirium (Not working yet, still requires development)
+# Kernel Delirium :coffin: (Not working yet, still requires development)

 ## What is it about